-➤ Network Home Proximity Bit: The ANG1 can be configured to ignore changes on the physical homing input until the Network Home Proximity Bit makes a 0→1 transition.
+➤ Home Proximity Bit: The ANG1 can be configured to ignore changes on the physical homing input until the Home Proximity Bit makes a 0→1 transition.
 The ANG1 will home on the next inactive-to-active change on the physical input once this transition occurs.
 You must program your host to control the state of this bit.
-Do not use the Network Home Proximity bit if you only want to home to the Home Limit Switch.